 \subsection{Model}

-The model used in this paper is the one-dimensional transverse Ising model with local random fields, which applies to an quantum annealer.
+The model used in this study is a one-dimensional transverse Ising model with local random fields, which is applied to a quantum annealer.
 The Hamiltonian is given by

-where $L$ is the system size, and $\sigma_j^x$ and $\sigma_j^z$ are the Pauli operators of the components $x$ and $z$, respectively, at site $j$.
-The local fields $h_j$ are random numbers with a uniform distribution in the interval $[-w, w]$, where we call $w$ the disorder strength.
-The interactions $J_j$ and transverse fields $\Gamma_j$ are given as $1+r_j$, where $r_j$ is a uniform random number in the interval $[-\sigma, \sigma]$.
-Here, we refer to the minor disorders in $J_j$ and $\Gamma_j$ as static noises.
+where $L$ is the system size and $\sigma_j^x$ and $\sigma_j^z$ are the Pauli operators of components $x$ and $z$, respectively, at site $j$.
+The local field $h_j$ consists of random numbers with a uniform distribution in the interval $[-w, w]$, where $w$ denotes the disorder strength.
+The interactions $J_j$ and transverse fields $\Gamma_j$ are given by $1+r_j$, where $r_j$ is a uniform random number in the interval $[-\sigma, \sigma]$.
+Here, we refer to weak disorders in $J_j$ and $\Gamma_j$ as static noises.
 They are introduced to mimic static noises of couplings between qubits and local fields in a quantum device.